Learn about the best sim card options in Georgia – choose the right mobile/cell phone provider for your stay in Tbilisi & Georgia.

 International pricing is an area where the offerings of these three operators differ a great deal.

-Calls to the US, for instance, cost GEL 0.70 a minute at Geocell, GEL 0.35 at Magti, and 0.05 GEL at Beeline – a HUGE difference.
+Calls to the US, for instance, cost 0.70 GEL a minute at Geocell, 0.35 GEL at Magti, and 0.05 GEL at Cellfie – a HUGE difference.

-But is Beeline really the best option for international calls?
+But is Cellfie really the best option for international calls?
 Not necessarily, as the cost also depends on which country you are calling to, as different countries have different prices.

 And to make matters even more complicated, there are also “package deals” that one can purchase.
-Geocell’s “International discount” package, for instance, allows me to make calls to any international destination for 39 tetri per minute.
+Geocell’s “International discount” package, for instance, allows calls to any international destination for 0.39 GEL per minute.
 The package costs 2 GEL per month itself.

 If that’s not enough, things get even more complicated with roaming.
 The roaming prices, especially those of data roaming, are all over the place.
 There are lots of packages to choose between, and a lot will depend on where you’ll roam, for how long, and how much data you will need.

-With that in mind, my best suggestion for those who are planning to use roaming a lot is to check out the websites of the operators and compare the available packages.
+With that in mind, our best suggestion for those who are planning to use roaming a lot is to check out the websites of the operators and compare the available packages.

 But for the rest of you, I hope this write-up gives you a better idea of what to consider when choosing an operator, in order to find the option that’s best for you.